kasbrot123/nrw_method_eps_mu/README.md

-# nrw_method_eps_mu
+# Nicholson-Ross-Weir Method (Python)

-Nichrolson Ross Weir (NRW) method for calculating refractive index, permittivity and permeability of scattering parameters.
+Nicholson-Ross-Weir (NRW) method in python for calculating refractive index, permittivity and permeability from scattering parameters (S11/S21).